What is a Special Needs Trust?

 Funding a Special Needs Trust

-A trust is simply a container to hold assets.
-This means you can put assets in it when you create the trust or any time after, including in your own will.
+A special needs trust serves as a container for holding assets, and you can fund it when creating the trust or at any point thereafter, including through your will.

-If your child has reached adulthood and is living independently or semi-independently, you might consider placing some assets into the trust right away.
-By establishing a special needs trust and activating the trust while you are alive, both your child and the trustee can get used to working with each other.
-This may give you some additional peace of mind in your own planning.
+- If your adult child is living independently or semi-independently, consider placing assets into the trust early on.
+Activating the trust while you're alive allows your child and the trustee to become familiar with its workings, providing additional peace of mind for your planning.